harisdaniels/mobile-automation-wdio/README.md

-# This Is My Sample Project of Mobile Automation Testing with Appium-WebdriverIO and using Github Actions as CI/CD Tool
+# This Is My Sample Project of Mobile Automation Testing with Appium-WebdriverIO and Do Integration using Github Actions as CI/CD Tool

 ## Project Information
 For this project, i use: